-The Group has defined contribution plans pursuant to Section 14 to the Severance Pay Law under which the Group pays fixed contributions and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient amounts to pay all employee benefits relating to employee service in the current and prior periods.
+The Company has defined contribution plans pursuant to Section 14 to the Severance Pay Law under which the Company pays fixed contributions and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient amounts to pay all employee benefits relating to employee service in the current and prior periods.
 Contributions to the defined contribution plan in respect of severance or retirement pay are recognized as an expense when contributed concurrently with performance of the employee's services.

-The Group also operates a defined benefit plan in respect of severance pay pursuant to the Severance Pay Law.
+The Company also operates a defined benefit plan in respect of severance pay pursuant to the Severance Pay Law.
 According to the Law, employees are entitled to severance pay upon dismissal or retirement.
 The liability for termination of employment is measured using the projected unit credit method.
-The actuarial assumptions include rates of employee turnover and future salary increases based on the estimated timing of payment.
-The amounts are presented based on discounted expected future cash flows using a discount rate determined by reference to yields on Government bonds with a term that matches the estimated term of the benefit obligation.
+The actuarial assumptions include expected salary increases and rates of employee turnover based on the estimated timing of payment.
+The amounts are presented based on discounted expected future cash flows using a discount rate determined by reference to yields on Government bonds with a term that is consistent with the estimated term of the severance pay obligation.